satya-sovan/split-pro/frontend/README.md

-# SplitPro Vue.js Frontend
+# SAHASplit Vue.js Frontend

-This is the Vue.js frontend for SplitPro, a complete rewrite from the Next.js/React implementation.
+This is the Vue.js frontend for SAHASplit, a complete rewrite from the Next.js/React implementation.

 ## 🚀 Quick Start